safesoftware/fmeflow-cli/docs/fmeflow_migration_tasks.md

   # Output the migration log for a given id to a local file
   fmeflow migration tasks --id 1 --log --file my-backup-log.txt

+  # Output the migration log for a given id parsed as JSON to the console
+  fmeflow migration tasks --id 1 --log --json

+  # Output the migration log for a given id parsed as JSON to a local file
+  fmeflow migration tasks --id 1 --log --json --file my-backup-log.txt

   # Output just the start and end time of the a given id
   fmeflow migration tasks --id 1 --output="custom-columns=Start Time:.startDate,End Time:.finishedDate"
 ```